oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 ### Run free Autonomous Database on OCI

 To run an Autonomous Database Instance is almost simpler than running a local database.
 An ATP instance can be created in several ways (including through OCI CLI and Terraform), but most straightforward for a first time is probably through the OCI browser console.
 Note: Tim Hall provides a good description in his article [Oracle Cloud : Autonomous Transaction Processing (ATP) - Create Service](https://oracle-base.com/articles/vm/oracle-cloud-autonomous-transaction-processing-atp-create-service) — and there are many more to be found.
+To run an Autonomous Database Instance is almost simpler than running a local database.
+An ATP instance can be created in several ways (including through OCI CLI and Terraform), but most straightforward for a first time is probably through the OCI browser console.
+Tim Hall provides a good description in his article [Oracle Cloud : Autonomous Transaction Processing (ATP) - Create Service](https://oracle-base.com/articles/vm/oracle-cloud-autonomous-transaction-processing-atp-create-service) — and there are many more to be found.
+So please go ahead and create your always free ATP instance.

 Let's create your always free ATP instance: